avmgithub/joid4power/README.md

 7. Download specific OpenPOWER cloud images to maasserver
 8. Deploy 2 more VMs, node1-controller and node2-compute.
 9. Commission all VMs ready for deployment.

+This may take several minutes depending on your network connection for downloading images

 Note:
 If something fails, before re-running the 02-maasdeploy.sh script, run the ./cleanup script